rdkcentral/firebolt-apis/requirements/specifications/media/media-access.md

 return all `MediaFiles` that match the volume parameter **AND** the files parameter.

+If neither `volume` nor `files` is provided, then these APIs **MUST** return all *matching* `MediaFiles` on all user-granted volumes.

-Each `MediaFile` includes the full URI, so that Apps may present them in a manner that matches the directory structure on the `Volume`.
+Each `MediaFile` includes the full URI, relative to the Volume, so that Apps may present them in a manner that matches the directory structure on the `Volume`.

 In order to call the `MediaAccess.audio()` API an app **MUST** have permission to use the `xrn:firebolt:capability:media-access:audio`